Createdd/Writing/articles/VotingApp.md

 - importing everything as * (`import * as Polls from './ducks/polls';`) from ducks, because else it's not working
 - I have often read to not use the index of a map function as key value for a component.
 However, when rendering with onChange and generating a unique key, the input loses focus and is not working properly (`const answerList = this.state.answers.map((answer, ind) => {
 return (<div className="input-field col s10" key={ind}>`)
+- when iterating over an array of object and you want to change properties on an object, you have to return an object `return{ answer: answ.answer, votes: 0};` (took me 4 hours to understand 😞)
 -

 #### Add Redux